eaguilarjz/vondo-docs/en/households.md

 - The member list (with an Owner badge on whoever owns the household)
 - Your pending invitations
-- Forms to invite new people, transfer ownership, and (for owners) delete the household
+- Forms to invite new people and (for owners) delete the household

 ### Remove a member (Owner only)